‘Dungeons & Dragons’ opens with $38.5M, takes down John Wick

-NEW YORK (AP) — Riding terrific reviews and a strong word-of-mouth, the role playing game adaptation “Dungeons & Dragons: Honor Among Thieves” opened with $38.5 million in U.S. and Canadian movie theaters over the weekend, according to studio estimates Sunday, stealing the top box-office perch from “John Wick: Chapter 4.”
+NEW YORK (AP) — Riding terrific reviews and strong word-of-mouth, the role-playing game adaptation “Dungeons & Dragons: Honor Among Thieves” opened with $38.5 million in U.S. and Canadian movie theaters over the weekend, according to studio estimates Sunday, stealing the top box-office perch from “John Wick: Chapter 4.”

 “We know how good our movie is,” said Chris Aronson, distribution chief for Paramount.
 “I know it’s been said before, but I think opening to $38-39 million is just the start.
 These kind of exits polls translate to playability.”